Wait (The Whisper Song)

-"Wait (The Whisper Song)" is a 2005 snap song released by Atlanta crunk rap duo Ying Yang Twins off their album U.S.A.
-(United State of Atlanta).
+"Wait (The Whisper Song)" is a song by American crunk duo Ying Yang Twins, It was released on March 1, 2005, as the lead single from their fourth studio album, U.S.A.
+(United State of Atlanta) (2005).
 The song consists of a minimal bass pulse, a few finger-snaps, and whispered, sexually explicit lyrics.
 The song's unique sound was mixed by Atlanta sound engineer Joel Mullis, who is currently affiliated with the production company 340 Music.
 "Wait" became a hit single, reaching No. 15 on the Billboard Hot 100.

 Content

-The song interprets a man whispering sexually explicit messages into a woman's ear, with her becoming sexually turned on.
+The song interprets a man rhythmically whispering sexually explicit messages into a woman's ear, with her becoming interested and sexually turned-on.
+The song is well-known for the radio/edited versions featuring female moans and vocalizations—instead of “blips” or silence—over many of the sexual words.
+The chorus, one of the song’s most memorable parts, says "beat the p***y up" several times, with a sexually-suggestive woman gasping each time the word “p***y” is said.

-The song was parodied by The Lonely Island's Akiva Schaffer and Jorma Taccone on Saturday Night Live in a sketch titled "Bing Bong Brothers".
+The song was parodied by the Lonely Island's Akiva Schaffer and Jorma Taccone on Saturday Night Live in a sketch titled "Bing Bong Brothers".

 Sarah and Naomi from the R&B group Electrik Red are seen in the music video.

 The official remix version of the song features Lil Scrappy, Busta Rhymes, Missy Elliott and Free.

-Future Big Brother houseguest Brittany Martinez appears in the video.
+The video features Regina King, Kerry Washington, Michelle Van Der Water, and future Big Brother houseguest, Brittany Martinez, among others.

 In 2022, American R&B singer Bryson Tiller sampled the song for his single "Outside".
 The Ying Yang Twins appeared in the music video to the song.

+The song is referenced in Canadian singer-songwriter Tate McRae's single "Sports Car", with its whispery chorus, after co-writer Julia Michaels said she wanted a "pop girl" to recreate the song.